biprajeetvit22/SmartInternz_MERN_VITB25/README.md

 # SmartInternz Assignments Repository

+Welcome to the repository for assignments and tasks provided by **SmartInternz**.
+This repository serves as a central location where all the assignments, tasks, and project work will be uploaded and maintained.

-This repository contains all the assignments and tasks given by SmartInternz.
-All assignments and tasks will be uploaded and submitted by **Biprajeet Sen** - **22BCY10174**.
+All assignments and tasks in this repository will be submitted by **Biprajeet Sen** (Reg Number: **22BCY10174**).

-Feel free to explore the repository to find the respective tasks and assignments.
+Please explore the repository to access the respective tasks and assignments.
+Each task will be organized and documented for clarity and ease of understanding.

+---

+*For any inquiries or issues regarding the assignments, please feel free to contact the repository owner.*